Sameeriit/GoSpy/README.md

 - [x] Cross-platform with `CGO_ENABLED=0` (compiles to any target that Go supports)
 - [x] Basic plaintext communication over TCP sockets
 - [x] AES-256 encrypted communication over TCP sockets using a shared password
-  - Note: This will cause a noticeable increase in response times
+  - Note: Using an encrypted connection with this method will cause a noticeable increase in response times
 - [x] Safe error handling so the client / server won't suddenly drop on error
 - [x] Automatic reconnect for both client and server
 - [x] Reverse shell
-- [ ] File grab
+- [x] File grab
+  - This is currently only supported using the current connection type (e.g. if using an encrypted connection the file will be encrypted for the transfer).
+This could cause a big slow down for large files, so I'm going to add the option to be able to choose plaintext transfer even if you're using an encrypted connection.
 - [ ] File drop
 - [ ] Screen grab
 - [ ] Execute Lua scripts on target machine (using [gopher-lua](https://github.com/yuin/gopher-lua))